aristanetworks/avd/ansible_collections/arista/avd/roles/eos_designs/doc/l3ls-evpn/fabric-topology.md

 The fabric topology variables define the connectivity between the various switch types, as well as override the default switch properties.

 The following table provide information on the default switch types that have been pre-defined in `eos_designs/defaults/main.yml`.
-To customize or create new switch types, please refer to `doc/common/switch-type-keys.md`
+To customize or create new switch types, please refer to [node types definition](../../common/node-types/)

 | Switch Type Key    | Underlay Router | Uplink Type  | Default EVPN Role | L2 Network Services | L3 Network Services | VTEP | MLAG Support | Connected Endpoints |
 | :----------------: | :-------------: | :----------: | :---------------: | :-----------------: | :-----------------: | :--: | :----------: | :-----------------: |